-BitClout founder @diamondhands reveals himself and explains why social media as we know it is dead
+BitClout founder ‘Diamondhands’ reveals himself and explains why social media as we know it is dead

 “This is actually the first interview I’m doing as me rather than a pseudonym.
 It’s a big moment.”

-So begins a call with Nader al-Naji, the former Google software engineer who has long been suspected of founding the controversial crypto social network BitClout but who never formally revealed himself—until now.
+So begins a call with Nader Al-Naji, the former Google software engineer who has long been suspected of founding the controversial crypto social network BitClout but who never formally revealed himself—until now.

 Al-Naji admits that ending the guessing game is a huge relief.
-Indeed, he sounds incredibly relaxed, almost buoyant, as he chirps on about the growth of BitClout (it launched last March) and the emergence of DeSo, which he also created, as the first-ever blockchain dedicated to redefining social-media apps as we know them.
+Indeed, he sounds incredibly relaxed, almost buoyant, as he chirps on about the growth of BitClout (it launched last March) and the emergence of DeSo, which he also created, as the first-ever blockchain dedicated to redefining social media apps as we know them.

 BitClout lives on DeSo, alongside over 100 other social crypto apps, such as Pulse and Flick, all of which are attempting to decentralize social media and take it out of the hands of a small group of companies such as Facebook and Twitter.
 The idea is to allow creators to control and monetize the content they post.
 With BitClout, for example, celebrities like Elon Musk and Katy Perry have accounts with personalized tokens assigned to them that can be traded by users.
 The more popular the celeb, based on what they’re posting and/or what’s going on with them in popular culture, the more trading that takes place, driving up their value on BitClout.
 Celebs also have coins set aside for themselves, which they can use to raise their own value, and they receive a transaction fee whenever users trade their coins.